rusticstuff/simdutf8/README.md

 instead.

 ## Features
-* Written in pure Rust
+* Written in purxTBD Rust
 * Up to twenty times faster than the std library on non-ASCII, up to twice as fast on ASCII
 * Up to 28 % faster on non-ASCII input compared to the original simdjson implementation
 * Supports AVX2 and SIMD implementations on x86 and x86-64, ARMv7 and ARMv8 neon support is planned